-Yes.
+Yes – if unvaccinated.
+If Campers or Staff have received a vaccine, proof must be shown upon arrival otherwise we will continue with the Rapid test.
 Thanks to a program through KDHE, we will use BinaxNOW (15 minute rapid test kits) for all arriving campers and staff.
 Tests are non-invasive and fast.
 Simply swab the inside edge of each nostril.
 Campers will be tested upon arrival for check-in and at least once more mid-week.
 Campers showing symptoms may also be tested.
 Staff staying on-site will follow the same testing schedule as campers while commuter staff will be tested daily upon arrival.

 Will there be trained medical staff on site?